Prediction-Powered Risk Monitoring of Deployed Models for Detecting Harmful Distribution Shifts: Abstract

 \section{Abstract}

 We study the problem of monitoring model performance in dynamic environments where labeled data are limited.
 To this end, we propose prediction-powered risk monitoring (PPRM), a semi-supervised risk-monitoring approach based on prediction-powered inference (PPI).
 PPRM constructs anytime-valid lower bounds on the running risk by combining synthetic labels with a small set of true labels.
-Harmful shifts are detected via a threshold-based comparison with an upper bound on the nominal risk, satisfying assumption-free finite-sample guarantees in the probability of false alarm.
+Harmful shifts are detected via a threshold-based comparison with an upper bound on the nominal risk, satisfying assumption-free finite-sample guarantees on the type-I error.
 We demonstrate the effectiveness of PPRM through extensive experiments on image classification, large language model (LLM), and telecommunications monitoring tasks.